-Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone — Is Theft Connected To Chris Brown Feud?
+Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone

-The thief removed Soulja Boy’s front door and came into his house according to TMZ.
+The thief removed Soulja Boy’s front door and entered his house, according to TMZ.
 Once inside the house, the thief was able to grab around $10,000 in cash and jewelry worth another $12,000.

-The “Crank That” rapper wasn’t home at the time of the robbery but he does have surveillance cameras that picked up images of the invader.
-Now police are investigating the theft and were spotted back at Soulja’s pad on Wednesday, assumedly to get more information as they put together a case.
+The “Crank That” rapper wasn’t home at the time of the robbery, but he does have surveillance cameras that picked up images of the invader.
+Now, police are investigating the theft and were spotted back at Soulja’s pad on Wednesday, assumedly to get more information as they put together a case.

 A photo posted by Soulja Boy (@souljaboy) on

-It’s not clear yet if the robbery at Soulja Boy’s Hollywood Hills home is related to his recent beef with Chris Brown.
+The robbery of Soulja Boy’s Hollywood Hills home comes on the heels of his recent beef with Chris Brown.
 The two entertainers have been going back and forth in an escalating argument after Soulja reportedly liked one of Karrueche Tran’s pictures on Instagram.

-According to Soulja, the beef dates back years, way before Chris and Karrueche even dated and centers around Rihanna instead.
-He claims that after Chris assaulted Rihanna on Grammy’s night back in 2009, she reached out to him and wanted to hang out.
-As we all know, Chris Brown gets a little crazy when he sees his ex-girlfriends getting attention from men who aren’t him.
+According to Soulja, the beef dates back years, way before Chris and Karrueche even dated and centers instead around Rihanna.
+He claims that after Chris assaulted Rihanna back in 2009, she reached out to him and wanted to hang out.
+As fans know, Chris Brown gets a little crazy when he sees his ex-girlfriends getting attention from men who aren’t him.

-Case in point would be that time when Karrueche Tran took a picture with Tyson Beckford and it ended up on the ‘Gram.
-The big difference is that Tyson wasn’t trying to fight and he wasn’t even trying to hook up with Karrueche so he was able to de-escalate the whole thing rather quickly.
+Case in point would be that time when Karrueche Tran took a picture with Tyson Beckford and it ended up on Instagram.
+The big difference is that Tyson wasn’t trying to fight or attempting to hook up with Karrueche, so he was able to de-escalate the whole thing rather quickly.

 A photo posted by Soulja Boy (@souljaboy) on